ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$ m = m + \Delta m $$

 We repeat this process until we have reached a maximum number of iterations or until the gradient has approached 0.
 This would mean that we have reached a minimum in our function.
-We now have a good configuration of our weight $$m$$.
+We probably have now a good configuration of our weight $$m$$.
 The network is now trained.

 ##Calculating The Derivative##